 - Leuchtturm 1917.
 Again, the Leuchtturm is my go-to recommendation.
 It’s best described as the classic “black notebook” with (much) better paper than a Moleskine for fountain pens and other types of liquid ink.
 Leuchtturm makes standard journals/notebooks as well as planners.

 - Hobonichi Techo.
 A day-to-a-page planner that can be used a traditional planner OR as a daily journal.
-I use mine as a hybrid, but I think this year I will be moving to the larger A5 Cousin or Cousin Avec, and using it as more of a planner.
+I currently use mine as a hybrid, but I think this year I will be moving to the larger A5 Cousin or Cousin Avec, and using it as more of a planner.
 Include one of the standard Hobonichi covers or a custom Galen Leather cover for a really nice present.
 (The slimmer Hobonichi Weeks might be great in a stocking.)

 - Traveler’s Notebook.
 Capable of being both a planner AND a journal.
 Infinitely customizable.
 A great gift for the true notebook geek.
-If you’d like a custom color other than those offered by Midori, Galen Leather sells handmade leather notebook covers designed to fit Traveler’s Notebook refills.
+If you are interested in a TN-style cover that comes in a wider variety of colors, check out Galen Leather.

 - Seven Seas Notebooks, by Nanami Paper.
 For the fountain pen enthusiast in your life, consider this nearly 500-page A5 journal made with super thin Tomoe River paper.
 The Seven Seas notebooks are available in either the lined version (the Writer), or the Crossfield, which has a reticle grid.
-These make excellent personal journals.
-Note: the Crossfield is extremely popular, and therefore is in and out of stock.
-Check back regularly, as I believe they are expecting a fresh shipment in before Christmas.
+These make excellent personal journals, and they've recently introduced a new B6 version, the Cafe Note (which also has a custom Gfeller leather cover option).

 Books for Those Interested in the "Analog Life"

 Every year, I always say that the one thing that I'd like to do more of is read.
 As in, read real books.
 Offline.
 As in not on a phone.
-Looking back over this past year, I ended up disappointed at how much of my "reading" took place with my face glued to a screen.
 All of these recommendations are books that I've already enjoyed, or that have made their way onto my own Christmas list.
 Anyone interested in pens, paper, handwriting, etc. would probably enjoy any of these books.

 - The Revenge of Analog.
-David Sax's timely book is now a best-seller, and I've just started it.
-So far, it's excellent, and I may even get a review up on the blog.
+David Sax's timely book is a best-seller, and by far one of the best books I've read over the past year.

 I've added a catch-all category containing things that I think people who read this blog might be interested in.
 Some I've reviewed on the blog, others are gifts I've received myself and really loved or otherwise come across in my travels.